 Yes.
 SDS's must be specific to the manufacturer and contain the contact information for the "responsible party".
+Per paragraph G.1.l of Directive Number CPL 02-02-079, SDS's must be specific to the product and manufacturer.
 In theory, you could get away with one sheet for the chemical if certain conditions are met.
 See the OSHA Interpretation titled Hazard Communication Standard and Material Safety Data Sheets.
 The key points are:

 Later in the same document, OSHA writes The specific chemical's MSDS itself, not just "MSDS information" must be available to workers.
 If the MSDSs utilized in your electronic system are specific to each product and contain the same chemical identity as used on the required label of the chemical, so as to allow cross referencing between the two, then this aspect of your system would meet the intent of the standard.
 If the MSDS provided is not product specific, the intent of the standard would not be met.